nanw1103/parallel-processing-patterns/README.md

 #### Solution
 A sparse task breaks a long-run task into multiple small and independent pieces.
 It changes the overall structure from a polling model to an event-driven model.
 Sparse Task pattern consists of the following components:
 1. **Submitter**: Performs the actual task operation and schedules a _timeout monitor task_ on _task scheduler_, per task.
+The Submitter may or may not be a distributed task, depends on the actual implementation.
 2. **Timeout monitor task**: A scheduled task that notifies the _event handler_ the operation is timed out.
-3. **Event handler**: Handler to task completion events.

-The Submitter may or may not be a distributed task, depends on the actual implementation.
 The monitor task is usually a distributed task for reliability, e.g., the task should survive service restart.
 One of the principles for a reliable task system is to never hold states in process/thread.
 States from the persistence layer are the only source of truth.
+3. **Event handler**: Handler to task completion events.
+The timeout monitor task is closed upon completion.

 ![Sparse Task Pattern](images/sparse-task-pattern-sequence.png?raw=true)